slightlyoffbeat/firefox-css-grid/08-template-areas/README.md

 # CSS Grid Layout
 ## Part 8: Template Areas

 In our previous example, we learned how to create a basic layout by positioning items with grid lines.
 Another method for positioning items is to use named grid areas with the `grid-template-areas` and `grid-area` properties.
 The best way to explain this is with example.
-Lets recreate the grid from our previous example with the `grid-template-areas` property:
+Let's recreate the grid from our previous example with the `grid-template-areas` property:

 ```
 .container {